 Juvenile idiopathic arthritis is a disease that causes inflammation and swelling of joints.
-It is a childhood disease that causes stiff and painful joints.
+Generally, it is a childhood disease that causes stiff and painful joints.
 Some children outgrow this condition after treatment but others still continue treatment until adulthood.

 Types of juvenile idiopathic arthritis

 - Oligoarticular – the common and mildest form where 1-4 joints are affected.
-Pain can be felt in the ankles, knees, toes, fingers, elbows, hips and wrist.
+Generally, there is pain in the ankles, knees, toes, fingers, elbows, hips and wrist.

 - Polyarticular – affects 5 or more joints and becomes severe overtime.
 It is similar to rheumatoid arthritis in adults.

 - Systemic – the most severe, pain in many joints and spreads to the organs.